 Borrowers are responsible for recalls at all times.
 If circumstances require individuals to leave town, they should make arrangements for responding to the recall and the prompt return of the item(s) to the Library.
 Items charged to an individual must be returned in good condition, without evidence of defacement, mutilation, or other damage.

 Loan periods vary in different libraries and by borrower status.
 Please select your appropriate library status on the left of this page to see the loan period to which you are entitled.

 If you cannot locate an item in the stacks and it is not checked out, patrons with borrowing privileges may request a search by completing a "trace" request online.
-A full trace for a missing book may take as long as a week, however many of these books are found within a few days.
+A full trace for a missing book may take several days, however many of these books are found within 2 business days.
 You will be notified of the results of the trace.
 If an item is missing and you are eligible to use the services, you may request it through Borrow Direct, a rapid book borrowing and delivery service, or Interlibrary Loan.

 All patrons are responsible for honoring recall requests and are subject to recall fines at all times of the year.
 If a library item is checked out to another borrower, you may place a recall on it for your use.
 This recall request may be placed directly from the Library catalog.
 In the event an item is recalled, a notice is generated with the new due date and sent to the current borrower.
 The current borrower will have up to ten days from the date on which the recall is placed to return the recalled item.
 Failure to return a recalled item by the new due date will incur a fine of $1.00 per day, and the borrower will be prevented from borrowing again until the item is returned.

 As an alternative to a recall, faculty, staff, and students are encouraged to request items through Borrow Direct or Interlibrary Loan.